josefs/meta-paper/paper.md

 * We demonstrate a complete case-study, meta-repa, showing the benefits of our approach.
-It is a reimplementation of the repa library using the embedded language approach.
-We explain the implementation in section \ref{sec:impl}.
-Section
+It is a reimplementation of the repa [@keller2010regular] library using the embedded language approach.
+We explain the implementation in section
-  \ref{sec:benchmarks} presents benchmarks showing that meta-repa is as fast, or faster, than repa.
+  \ref{sec:impl}.
+Section \ref{sec:benchmarks} presents benchmarks
+  showing that meta-repa is as fast, or faster, than repa.

 * Instead of one array type we have two.
-We have included push arrays [@pusharrays] in our implementation.
+We have included push arrays [@claessen2012expressive] in our implementation.
 The result is a vastly simpler library and although the user of our library must now use two different types of arrays we consider the resulting API to be easier to use.
 We explain the details in section \ref{sec:push}.

 # Programming in meta-repa